trendmicro/tm-v1-tools/README.md

 ## Introduction

-Trend Vision One™ Tools presents available plug-ins for use within your Trend Vision One coding.
+Trend Vision One™ Tools presents available plug-ins for developing Trend Vision One tools and custom tools designed by fellow Vision One users.

 ## Documentation